kuzudb/kuzu-blog/src/content/post/2024-11-18-how-bauplan-leverages-kuzu.md

 ## The challenge: From specifications to execution

-Unlike most FaaS platforms, Bauplan has a Control Plane (CP) / Data Plane (DP) separation: user code is shipped to the CP, which parses the code and produces a plan (using Kùzu); the plan is then sent to secure cloud workers in the DP for the actual execution.
+Unlike most FaaS platforms, Bauplan has a Control Plane (CP) / Data Plane (DP) separation: user code is shipped to the CP, which parses the code and produces a plan (using Kùzu) -- the plan is then sent to secure cloud workers in the DP for the actual execution.
 The below figure shows a simplified version of the CP.
-For a deeper architectural dive, check out the [Middleware paper](https://arxiv.org/pdf/2410.17465) -- note that the CP never sees any actual data, it just sees the metadata.
+For a deeper architectural dive, check out the [Middleware paper](https://arxiv.org/pdf/2410.17465).
+Note that the CP never sees any actual data, it just sees the metadata.

 <Image src="/img/how-bauplan-leverages-kuzu/bauplan-control-plane.png" />